NadaAbbasMohamed/Graduation-Project/README.md

 is added a sample image showing the fisheye effect on the captured image and the chess board pattern used 8x8

-## Face Recognition algorithm at the door enterence to block unwanted/ suspicios people based on a predefined list of blocked people:
+## Face Recognition algorithm:
+used at the door enterence to block unwanted/ suspicios people based on a predefined list of blocked people

 ## Human detection and counting using yolo v3 model: